djfrsn/gulp-studio-vvv/README.md

 ```
 Future Option: [Slush-Studio](https://github.com/djfrsn/slush-studio)

-2. Install dependencies
+II.
+Install dependencies

 ```sh
 npm install
 ```

-3. Install [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV).
+III.
+Install [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV).
 Once installed clone a VVV project into your '/studio/' dir using:

 ```sh
 gulp vvv
 ```

-4. Install [Alison Barrett's VVV Site Wizard](https://github.com/aliso/vvv-site-wizard).
+IV.
+Install [Alison Barrett's VVV Site Wizard](https://github.com/aliso/vvv-site-wizard).
 The rest of this guide assumes you installed VVV Site Wizard to run from anywhere, otherwise you will need to define the path in the next step.

-5. From your '~/vagrant-local/' dir create sites using:
+V. From your '~/vagrant-local/' dir create sites using:

 ```sh
 vvv -a create -n studio -d studio.dev -v 3.9.1 -x
 ```

-6. Run Studi˚ once your site is created
+VI.
+Run Studi˚ once your site is created

 ```sh
 gulp